how histories should be told

 Black History Month (October) is a time to reflect on the powerful stories of black individuals and communities who have fought against oppression and made significant contributions to society.
 It is also a time to recognise how these stories of resilience, determination and courage mirror the experiences of the young refugees we support.

-This year's theme is Reclaiming Narratives, which deeply resonates with our work and our young people, many of whom come from black and African communities (including Eritrea, Ethiopia, Sudan and South Sudan).
+This year's theme is Reclaiming Narratives, which deeply resonates with our work and our young people, many of whom come from black and African communities (including Eritrea, Ethiopia, Guinea, Ivory Coast, Niger, Sierra Leone, Sudan and South Sudan).

 Just as black history has often been misrepresented, the stories of refugees are frequently distorted in public discourse.
 As we see too often, refugee stories are negatively presented in the media, depicted as threats or burdens rather than as individuals with their own rich, complex histories and potential that can contribute to the society they live in.
 This framing mirrors the historic misrepresentation of black communities, whose contributions and struggles were similarly downplayed or ignored.